ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-bms.hidden.md

 {: tip}
 <!--#/istutorial#-->

+This is a Beta feature that requires special approval.
+Contact your IBM Sales representative if you are interested in getting access.
+{:beta}

 This tutorial will show how to [provision bare metal servers](https://{DomainName}/docs/vpc?topic=vpc-creating-bare-metal-servers) into VPC, and how to provision network interfaces for vSphere VMkernel adapters (VMK) adapters.
 {:shortdesc}